-Create a flow by using Dynamics 365 (online)
+Create a cloud flow by using Dynamics 365 (online)

-Dynamics 365 apps such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation, use Common Data Service as the data source.
+Dynamics 365 apps such as Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 column Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation, use Microsoft Dataverse as the data source.

 Do not use the Dynamics 365 connector for new flows.
-Use the Common Data Service (current environment) connector whenever you can.
-If the Common Data Service (current environment) connector does not fit your needs, use the Common Data Service connector.
+Use the Microsoft Dataverse connector whenever you can.
+If the Microsoft Dataverse connector does not fit your needs, use the Microsoft Dataverse (legacy) connector.

-The Common Data Service (current environment) connector should be your first choice because it provides the most capability and best performance.
-However, it does not currently provide certain capabilities that the Dynamics 365 and Common Data Service connectors do, such as the ability to connect to multiple environments.
-The Common Data Service connector provides the same capabilities as the Dynamics 365 connector, but also provides substantially improved reliability.
+The Microsoft Dataverse connector should be your first choice because it provides the most capability and best performance.
+However, it does not currently provide certain capabilities that the Dynamics 365 and Microsoft Dataverse connectors do, such as the ability to connect to multiple environments.
+The Microsoft Dataverse (legacy) provides the same capabilities as the Dynamics 365 connector, but also provides substantially improved reliability.